Park River (Connecticut): South Branch Park River watershed

 The South Branch Park River watershed covers 39.6 square miles, and the river is formed by the confluence of Trout Brook and Piper Brook, near New Britain Avenue in the Elmwood section of West Hartford.
 The South Branch is exposed from there to Pope Park, where it joins the North Branch and flows from there to the Connecticut River in a conduit.

 There was extensive flooding in Elmwood near the upper end of the South Branch after the two hurricanes in August 1955, and a large flood control project was started to reduce the risk of future flooding.
 This project was completed in 1993, and major maintenance of the structures was done in 2015–16.
 The South Branch is classified as impaired for recreation due to elevated bacteria levels, although it has no recreational facilities.

 The Trout Brook watershed covers 17.7 square miles, and, 66% of West Hartford is in the Trout Brook watershed.
 Sections of Trout Brook are impaired, and there was controversy in 2014 about cutting down forest near the brook to build more homes.
 Piper Brook starts in St. Mary's Cemetery in New Britain, has an 11.5 square mile watershed, and also has impaired sections.
-Bass Brook is the other brook in the watershed, with a 10.4 square mile watershed, which starts near the intersection of Corbin & Farmington avenues and flows into Piper Brook near CT Rt.
-9 in New Britain.
+Bass Brook is the other brook in the watershed, with a 10.4 square mile watershed, which starts near the intersection of Corbin & Farmington avenues and flows into Piper Brook near CT Route 9 in New Britain.
 Other towns in the South Branch watershed are Newington, Farmington and Wethersfield.